Skip to content

 • Emails

-To add a Liquid Template to your message, insert it into the message's body.
-You can do it when working with a Push Preset, an email template or directly from the Customer Journey Builder interface.
+To add a Liquid Template to your message, insert it into the message’s body.
+You can do it when working with push or email elements, directly from the Customer Journey Builder interface.

 Go to Customer Journey Builder > Create Campaign > Drag and drop the following elements to your canvas: Audience-based Entry, Push (or Email), and Exit.
 Connect the elements.
 Then click the Push icon, choose Custom content and insert your copy.

-To add the Liquid logic, use tag values with the following syntax:
+To add Liquid logic, use tag values with the following syntax:

 Then click Apply.